andreasthoelke/dotfiles/.vim/notes/notes29-09.md

             E.g. Using 'newdir/newfile.txt' will create a directory named 'newdir' as well as a file named 'newfile.txt'.

+* DONE - this should not jump the view. jumplist c-o/i should center view

+Insert mode is currently hardly noticable - also the cursor in insert mode

 ## Temp next
+  * easyclip smaller plugins
+  * if empty char then w

+## Release notes v1.0.6
+  * add to jumplist on updatetime and ex-command (;/:)
+  * camelCaseMotion use `,` leader e.g. `v2i,w`, `vi,e`, `v,b,b,b`
+  * go to insert start at InsertLeave, save insert end to jumplist

 ## Release notes v1.0.5
   * close win above, below, left, right with `<c-w>d`: `k/j/h/l`